cobrien87/work/unit_plan/unit_plan_template.md

 ## Standards Referenced

-**CSTA 11-12th grade standards: 3B-AP-12: Compare and contrast fundamental data structrues and their uses.**
+**CSTA 11-12th grade standards: 3B-AP-12: Compare and contrast fundamental data structures and their uses.**

 In this unit we're discussing the use of arrays and ArrayLists within Java and between Java and Python.